Hummingbird perched on feeder

 In most cases, hummingbirds typically hang out in shaded to partially shaded areas.
 It’s also good for the nectar inside their feeders from spoiling as quickly.

 That being said, take a look at your backyard.
-Is there plenty of shade or covering that keeps them out of direct sunlight?
+Is there plenty of shade or covering to keep them out of direct full sun?

 Do You Have a Bee Problem?

-The nectar from their feeders may be bringing in the wrong kind of crowd.
-Bees and wasps may be keeping the hummingbirds away.
+The nectar from their feeders may attract the wrong crowd, and bees and wasps may keep the hummingbirds away.

-You may notice that hummingbirds will share along with an occasional one or two bees at the feeder.
+You may notice that hummingbirds occasionally share with one or two bees at the feeder.
 In case you missed my All About Hummingbirds article.

-But if there’s a swarm of insects, hummingbirds might learn to stay away.
+But hummingbirds might learn to stay away if there’s a swarm of insects.
 Bees and wasps are also drawn to yellow, so that’s another reason to stick with the red feeders if you’re hoping for hummingbirds.

 Hummingbird Food or Nectar